 Slow paced management click-game

-Web, publishing game-platform dependent on target audience
+Web, mobile or both, publishing game-platform dependent on target audience

 Augmented reality game